instantOS/instantos.github.io/docs/wmsettings.md

 instantwmctl config set animations.speed 1.5
 ```

-`instantwmctl config set` applies immediately but is not persisted — keep the
+`instantwmctl config set` applies immediately but is not saved.
+Put the value
-value in `config.toml` for a permanent setting.
+in `config.toml` for a permanent setting.

 ## Custom Keybinds